ddubny/ddubny.github.io/_pages/styleguide.md

 <center> Statistics (minor) </center>
 <br>
 <center> I have been interested in Information Behaviors</center>
-<center>  and Compuational Social Science. </center>
+<center> and human-computer (information system) interaction </center>
-<center> My Competencies for Data Analysis and Curation will help me study more extensively. </center>
+<center> My Competencies for Data Analysis and understanding of human factors will help me study more extensively. </center>
 &nbsp;

 -----